ImageMagick v6 Examples --

 In the case of major underexposure, you will end up with a glorified grainy black-and-white image after brightening.
 This is a physical limitation of digital image enhancement.
 If there's no colour data present, IM won't generate it for you.
 In real life the bricks on the right-hand side of my balcony are reddish, and the trees below are green.

-Binning -- Reducing Digital Noise Contrib by Walter Dnes
+Binning -- Reducing Digital Noise Contributed by Walter Dnes

 A lot of serious photographers are unhappy with the side-effects of the "megapixel race" by digital camera manufacturers.